 With Your Own Vehicle

-The falls are about two and a half hours drive from San Cristobal de las Casas.
+The falls and the cenote are about two and a half hours drive from San Cristobal de las Casas.
 The roads are in good condition although they are quite windy.

 A number of tour operators run day tours to El Chiflón and the Montebello lakes starting from Tuxtla Gutiérrez and from San Cristobal de las Casas.
 You can see the options and prices here.